 The subject site is located on the south side of Woodridge Crescent, west of the Bayshore Shopping Centre and north of the Bayshore Transit Station, currently undeveloped with grass, shrub and tree growth.
 The site contains some storm infrastructure (pipes, maintenance holes, catch basins) that will be removed/abandoned as part of the development.
 The storm sewer entering the site at the southwest is abandoned as part of the Phase 2 LRT Expansion.
+Likewise the MUP and lands between the MUP and Bayshore Transit Station are being accounted for as part of the Phase 2 LRT Expansion to be controlled by the Bayshore Transit Station.
 Most runoff from the subject site is ultimately directed to 675 mm diameter trunk storm sewer, which runs from east to west along Woodridge Cres.